Vatsim-Scandinavia/controlcenter/docs/setup/theme.md

 - No page reload required when system theme changes

 ## Customizing Theme Colors

-!!! info "Changed in v3.x"
-    Theme customization now works differently.
-The old `VITE_THEME_*` environment variables are no longer used.

 To customize the colors for your division, edit the theme files directly:

 ### Light Theme Colors

 Edit: `resources/sass/themes/_light.scss`

 ```scss